 Across the street from the International Market Place is (19) Moana Surfrider Hotel, which happens to be the oldest hotel built in Waikiki, constructed back in 1901.
 The grand columns that line the front stand out along with the stunning European architecture of this Waikiki hotel.
 They also have a special banyan tree that graces their back patio area.

 And just like that, the Duke Kahanamoku Statue should start to appear once again.
 But before we wrap up, there is one more impressive (20) surfboard alley you should check out on the side of the Moana Hotel, and it leads all the way down to the beach!

 A nice way to finish the Waikiki Walking Tour in my option.
 The towering surfboards are actually long boards owned by individual owners, with many of them residing there over the decades and building more character over the years.

-I hope you enjoy this Waikiki hiking path through that leads to parts of this beach side city, which you might not come across during your stay.
-There are lots of Oahu hiking trails around the island worth discovering, and while you are not trekking mountains or through jungles, this Waikiki hike has lots to offer.
+I hope you enjoy this Waikiki walking path that leads to parts of this beach side city, which you might not come across during your stay.
+There are lots of Oahu hiking trails around the island worth discovering, and while you are not trekking on mountains or jungles, this Waikiki urban hike has lots to keep you stimulated.